 - ¼ cup cacao nibs

 - Preheat the oven to 325 ºF.
 In a large mixing bowl, combine the almond flour, cacao powder, baking soda, cinnamon and salt.

 - In a separate bowl, whisk together the eggs, oil, and maple syrup.
 Stir in the beets and walnuts and add into the dry ingredients.
 Stir to thoroughly combine.

 - Pour the batter into a paper-lined cupcake tin.
 Bake for 20 minutes, or until a toothpick stuck in the center comes out clean, then set aside and cool in the tin for 30 minutes before icing.

-- For Frosting: Combine the cashews, cacao powder, lemon juice, agave nectar, and water in a high-speed blender.
+- Combine the cashews, cacao powder, lemon juice, agave nectar, and water in a high-speed blender.
 Blend until smooth, adding additional 1 tablespoon water if necessary.

 - Ice cupcakes with icing when cool.
 Sprinkle cacao nibs over iced cupcakes.